BetterThanTomorrow/calva/docs/site/connect.md

 ## Auto-select Project Type

 You can make both Jack-in and Connect stop prompting you for project type in projects where you always want to use the same.
-The setting `calva.autoSelectReplConnectProjectType` is used for this.
-Here's how to use it:

-1. Connect the REPL and manually select the project type/connect sequence you want to use.
-1. In the Output/REPL window Calva will print about auto-selecting project type, including the value you need. **Copy this value**
-1. In VS Code Settings, search for ”Calva auto” and you will find the setting
-1. Make sure you are editing Workspace settings
-1. **Paste the project type value you copied above**

-Next time you connect the REPL, Calva will use this value and the project type prompt will not be shown.

-To make Calva prompt for the project type, reset this setting (there's a cog icon there giving you an option to do this).

-!!!
-Or edit Workspace Settings JSON
-    You can of course also edit this setting manually in `.vscode/settings.json` for the workspace. ”Reset” is then equivalent to removing the setting from this file.
+See [Connect Sequences](connect-sequences.md).

 ## Monorepos / multiple Clojure projects in one workspace